svc-bi-concepts/test-mkdocs/docs/dbt-setup.md

 ---

 ## 4. Setup the Project Repository to complete the Project Setup
-   For simplicity reasons, we are going to use the dbt Cloud IDE to manage our project repository.
+   For simplicity, we are going to use the dbt Cloud IDE to manage our project repository.

    1. Select **Managed** and add a name for your repository.